-- 9. Pursuant to the approval to conduct the RIF, and in accordance with applicable RIF regulations, competitive levels were identified and retention registers were developed.
-A competitive level encompasses only those positions that are of the same grade and classification series and which are sufficiently alike in qualification requirements, duties, responsibilities.
+- 9. The required signatures on the RIF documents are authentic, timely, and properly procured in accordance with RIF regulations. - 10.
+Chapter 24 of the District Personnel Manual ("DPM") is entitled Reduction in Force and it contains regulations related to the conduct of a RIF. - 11.
+Pursuant to the approval to conduct the RIF, and in accordance with applicable RIF regulations, competitive levels were identified and retention registers were developed.
+A competitive level encompasses only those positions that are of the same grade and classification series.
 D.C.
 Mun.
 Reg.
 Tit.
 6b § 2410.4.
-A retention register is a document that lists employees in the same competitive level who are ranked on the retention register according to seniority, with the most senior person ranked first and the least senior person ranked last.
+A retention register is a document that lists employees in the same competitive level by tenure group and reduction-in-force service computation date (RIF-SCD).
 D.C.
 Mun.
 Reg.
 Tit.
-6b § 2499. - 10.
-The competitive level for the Staff Assistant position encumbered by Employee was identified as CS-301-09-04-N.8 The retention register that was developed for that competitive level (CS-301-09-04-N) listed only Employee.9 - 11.
-All the information contained in Employee's retention register that was used to determine his retention standing were accurate. - 12.
-In a letter to Employee dated September 14, 2011, Employee was advised that pursuant to a RIF, he would be "separated from District government effective October 14, 2011."10 - 13.
-Employee was separated effective October 14, 2011.11
+6b § 2499. - 12.
+A retention register lists all positions in a competitive level and pursuant to DPM Rule 2412.2, a separate retention register is prepared for each competitive level.
+The retention register identifies the name of the individual who encumbers the positions listed on the retention register.
+The most senior person listed on the retention register is ranked first and the least senior person is listed last. - 13.
+The competitive level for the Computer Specialist position encumbered by Employee was identified as DS-0334-12-07-N.9 The retention register that was developed for that competitive level (DS-0334-12-07-N) listed Employee and another employee.10 - 14.
+I find that all the information contained in Employee's retention register that was used to determine his retention standing were accurate. - 15.
+Both positions encumbered by Employee and the other employee were abolished.11 - 16.
+In a letter to Employee dated September 14, 2011, Employee was advised that pursuant to a RIF, he would be "separated from District government effective